nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+### Use case: Rename tag
+System: Address Book
+Use Case: Rename existing tag
+Actor: User
+Preconditions: User has created a tag and assigned it to one ore more entries.
+Guarantees: All instances of the original tag name will be changed to the new tag name.
+**MSS:**
+	1. User requests to change tag.
+	2. User inputs original tag name and new tag name.
+	3. Address Book requests for confirmation.
+	4. User confirms tag change.
+	5. Address Book displays confirmation message along with all changed entries.
+		Use case ends.
+**Extensions:**
+	2a.
+Address Book does not recognize original tag name.
+		2a1.
+Address Book notifies user that tag name does not exist and requests correct tag name.
+		2a2.
+User enters correct tag name and new tag name.
+	Steps 2a1‐2a2 are repeated until the data entered are correct.
+	Use case resumes from step 3.
+	4a.
+User declines tag change.
+		4a1.
+Address Book cancels tag change and notifies user.
+	Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.